Hacker-Fighter001/Hacker-Fighter001/README.md

 #### 🌱 Things I am currently working on:
-- Get: OSCP, OSWE, OSEP and HTB’s CWE, AWS and other certificates
+- Get: OSCP, OSWE, OSEP and HTB’s CWEE, AWS and other certificates
 - Participate in organizational activities or courses related to hackerone vulnerability mining and penetration testing, binary reverse engineering analysis, and intelligence analysis.
 - Go to view the project Thank you (https://github.com/Hacker-Fighter001) 🚀